 • Start with a compound exercise – Squats and Deadlifts are the best starters

 • Set and Rep Schema – Sets no more than 2-3 and Repetitions up to 8, dependant on the exercise you are doing

 • Take adequate rest in between sets – you need to rest properly!
 If you aren’t taken at least 3 mins between sets, then you won’t get the required adaptations.
 But equally…

 • Get in and get out! – If you have a strength programme that lasts longer than 30-40 mins, then you are doing too much

 • Change your mindset around strength training – find ways to make it a positive experience

 • More miles are NOT always better (especially for us busy non-elites)

 • Choosing when to work out is important

 • Drop the ego

-• Get a personal running coach!! – Yes, I am slightly biased, but honestly, one of the best things you can do is not only put it in the hands of someone who knows what they are doing, but also have someone you can have dialogue with on a regular basis to tailor your programme for your specific needs
+• Get an online running coach!! – Yes, I am slightly biased, but honestly, one of the best things you can do is not only put it in the hands of someone who knows what they are doing, but also have someone you can have dialogue with on a regular basis to tailor your programme for your specific needs